dan64/vs-deoldify/README.md

 ## Coloring using Hybrid

-As stated previously the easiest way to colorize images with the HAVC filter it to use [Hybrid](https://www.selur.de/downloads).
+As stated previously the simplest way to colorize images with the HAVC filter it to use [Hybrid](https://www.selur.de/downloads).
 To simplify the usage has been introduced standard Presets that automatically apply all the filter's settings.
 A set of parameters that are able to provide a satisfactory colorization are the following:

 - **Preset:** medium (_fast_ will increase the speed with a little decrease in color accuracy)
 - **Color map:** none